-- Contact the central monitoring station (if system is monitored) to inform them you are testing the system and not to dispatch authorities. - At the system site, put the system into an alarm condition. - At the calling location, pick up the phone after it starts ringing.
+- Contact the central monitoring station (if system is monitored) to inform them you are testing the system and not to dispatch authorities. - At the system site, put the system into an alarm condition. - 3.
+At the calling location, pick up the phone after it starts ringing.
 You should hear the panel voice announce "Press star for alarm." - 4.
 Press ★ and the panel voice identifies the alarm.
-If there is more than one alarm in progress, the panel voice identifies all of them. - After listening to the alarm information, press ## to terminate the call.
+If there is more than one alarm in progress, the panel voice identifies all of them. - 5.
+After all alarms have been identified, the panel announces "Press ## to exit." - 6.
+Press ## to terminate the call.